victorcouste/google-data-catalog-dataprep/README.md

 ![image](dataprep_datacatalog.png)

-Update [Google Cloud Data Catalog](https://cloud.google.com/data-catalog/) tags on BigQuery tables with [Cloud Dataprep](https://cloud.google.com/dataprep) Metadata and Job profile via a [Cloud Function](https://cloud.google.com/functions).
+Create or update [Google Cloud Data Catalog](https://cloud.google.com/data-catalog/) tags on BigQuery tables with [Cloud Dataprep](https://cloud.google.com/dataprep) Metadata and Column Profile via a [Cloud Function](https://cloud.google.com/functions).

-2 Data Catalog tags are created or updated:
+The 2 Data Catalog tags created or updated:
-- **Dataprep Metadata** tag attached to the BigQuery table and containing information from Dataprep job the user, Dataprep Job (id, name, url, timestamp), Dataset (id, name, url), Flow (id, name, url), Profile (url and nb valid, invalid an empty values) and the Dataflow job (id, url).
+- **Dataprep Metadata** tag attached to the BigQuery table and containing information from the Dataprep job used to create or update the BigQuery table : the user, Dataprep Job (id, name, url, timestamp), Dataprep Dataset (id, name, url), Dataprep Flow (id, name, url), Job Profile (url and nb valid, invalid an empty values) and the Dataflow job (id, url).
-- **Dataprep Column Profile** tag attached to each BigQuery table column and containing nb valid, invalid and empty values for the column.
+- **Dataprep Column Profile** tag attached to all BigQuery table columns and containing number of valid, invalid and empty values for each column.

-To activate and use Cloud Data Catalog, go to https://cloud.google.com/data-catalog/ and https://console.cloud.google.com/datacatalog.
+To activate, learn and use Cloud Data Catalog, go to https://cloud.google.com/data-catalog/ and https://console.cloud.google.com/datacatalog.

-This repository contains the Cloud Function Python code that will be triggered from a [Dataprep Webhook](https://docs.trifacta.com/display/DP/Create+Flow+Webhook+Task) to update Data Catalog tags.
+This repository contains the Cloud Function Python code that will be triggered from a [Dataprep Webhook](https://docs.trifacta.com/display/DP/Create+Flow+Webhook+Task) to create or update 2 Data Catalog tags.

-In your Cloud Function, you need the 4 files:
+In your Cloud Function, you need the 5 files:
 - **[main.py](https://github.com/victorcouste/google-data-catalog-dataprep/blob/main/main.py)**
 - **[config.py](https://github.com/victorcouste/google-data-catalog-dataprep/blob/main/config.py)** where you need to update your GCP project name (where Tags Template are created) and the Dataprep Access Token (to use Dataprep API).
 - **[datacatalog_functions.py](https://github.com/victorcouste/google-data-catalog-dataprep/blob/main/datacatalog_functions.py)**